 Small power rating split type air conditioning systems will be installed for individual room.
-However, the noise impact of those small power rating outdoor units shall be minimal, and the contribution is hence not considered in the noise impact assessment.
+However, the noise impact of those small power rating outdoor units shall be minimal, and adverse noise impact from these outdoor units is not anticipated.

 3.4.2 Allowable Sound Power Level